vietanhle97/SimpleCount/README.md

 An Android App that help users handle group expenses more efficiently by minimizing cash flows among people in group.

-The app was written in Kotlin and using RxKotlin and RxBinding to observe and handle Edittext changes
+The app was written in Kotlin.

 Download the app via this link : https://github.com/vietanhle97/SimpleCount/blob/master/simple_count.apk